noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 ## 2. Physics Simulation in MuJoCo
 We used MuJoCo to simulate a wheel-legged robot learning robust balance strategies.
-MuJoCo (Multi-Joint dynamics with Contact) is a high-performance physics engine designed for simulating articulated structures in contact-rich environments.
+MuJoCo is a high-performance physics engine designed for simulating articulated structures in contact-rich environments.
 It is widely used in robotics, reinforcement learning, and biomechanics due to its speed, accuracy, and modeling flexibility.

 ### Model Definition